Yass1G1/Dark-Space-Theme-Chromium/README.md

 6. Enjoy !

 ## Yass, why it isn't dynamic ?
-After searching and reviewing Chromium's source code, and with the help of ChatGPT for code understanding (i'm not a C++ folk 🤡), it seems that the decoding of the custom image is made on a "single-frame" basis by this line :
+After searching and reviewing Chromium's UI components source code, and with the help of ChatGPT for code understanding (i'm not a C++ folk 🤡), it seems that the decoding of the custom image is made on a "single-frame" basis by this line :

 `476: SkBitmap bitmap = gfx::PNGCodec::Decode(*raw_data);`